joji-harada/js-struc-alg/README.md

 # js-struc-alg
- data structures and algorithms in JS
+ Data structures and algorithms in JS
+ For my own benefit.
+Practice for interviews.